AngleProtocol/angle-docs/other/cross-chain/README.md

 ![lz bridge infra user](../../.gitbook/assets/bridge-infra-user.jpg)

+{% hint style="info" %}
+When bridging to a network, you need enough gas token on the origin chain to pay for bridge transactions **both on the origin and destination chains**.
+For example, if you bridge from Polygon to Ethereum mainnet where tx fees are higher, you will need more MATIC than usual on Polygon to pay for the transactions.
+{% endhint %}

 ### Angle bridge infrastructure details

 Usually, bridges work by minting their own version of the tokens being bridged.
 To compensate, Angle allows approved bridges versions of agEUR to be swapped 1:1 to a canonical ("official") version of agEUR on every chain.